24 HOUR EMERGENCY MEDICAL SERVICE

-In the event of any medical emergency or hospital treatment abroad, please contact our 24 hour emergency number on +44 (0)20 8603 9485
+In the event of any medical emergency or hospital treatment abroad, please get in touch with our 24-hour emergency number on +44 (0)20 8603 9485

-Our 24 hour emergency number is managed by Allianz Assistance.
-On contacting Allianz, please mention you are insured with Yellow Jersey and quote the reference number 7409TVL 07/19
+Allianz Assistance manages our 24-hour emergency number.
+On contacting Allianz, please mention you are insured with Yellow Jersey and quote the reference number 7409TVL 12/21

 ALL OTHER TRAVEL INSURANCE CLAIMS